 Controller Training

-It's a pleasure to see you here, and we extend warm greetings to you.
-Here, you can learn how to train as an air traffic controller in VATNZ airspace and learn other valuable skills for the VATSIM network.
+Here, New Zealand members can learn how to train as air traffic controllers in VATNZ airspace and learn other valuable skills for the VATSIM network.
 Operating as an air traffic controller on the network is a fun and rewarding pastime that enhances your VATSIM experience.
-Here, you will find how we carry out our training.

 Our training courses have three phases: theory, practice, and final assessment.
-We use written examinations to test knowledge gained through studying the material contained in each course.
-The pass mark for all VATNZ theory examinations is 80%, after which practical training for the rating commences.
+We use written and oral examinations to test knowledge gained through studying the material contained in each course and practical examinations in most final assessments.

 Please click on the links below to learn more.
 For further questions, please email atctraining@vatnz.net, and I will answer them.